-If you met Orsom the Octopus, Cassius the Crab, Deepa the Dolphin, are taking part in the 3P Pledge or just simply want to find out more ways that you can tackle marine litter from your home, here are some ideas:
+If you met Orsom the Octopus, Cassius the Crab, Deepa the Dolphin, are taking part in the 3P Pledge Champion Award or just simply want to find out more ways that you can tackle marine litter from your home, here are some ideas:

 Don’t forget only the 3P’s go into the toilet - Pee/Wee, Poo & Paper –Toilet Paper only.
 Try to remind everyone else to not forget the 3P’s!
 Everything else including flushable, biodegradable wipes, sanitary items, nappies, cotton buds, contact lenses, plasters all cause pipe blockages, resulting flooding and can end up in the rivers, the sea & on beaches.
 Make the 3P Pledge today, become a 3P Champion for where you live & take part in the 3P Pledge Champion Award

-Reduce your contribution to plastic pollution in our seas.
+Reduce your contribution to microplastic pollution in our seas.
 Plastic pollution in our rivers & seas is increasing daily which is a risk to wildlife & us.
-Whether it be large items of plastic polluting the sea or microplastics (e.g. microbeads from scrubs, nurdle plastic pellets from industry, microfibers from washing clothes, small bits of plastic from the breakdown of large bits of plastic - plastic bags, bottles), you can play a huge role in reducing plastic pollution.
+Whether it be large items of plastic polluting the sea already mentioned or microplastics (e.g. microbeads from scrubs, nurdle plastic pellets from industry, microfibers from washing clothes, small bits of plastic from the breakdown of large bits of plastic - plastic bags, bottles), you can play a huge role in reducing plastic pollution.